Nitin2806/Recruitica_dart/README.md

 ## Features

-- MainActivity : When you are connected to someone than this allows you to see posts from your connections
+- Candidate Post: When you are connected to someone this allows you to see posts from your connections
 - Candidate: See all candidates register on this platform
-- Login & Signup: Login to existing account and signup for new account
+- Login & Signup: Login to existing account and sign up for new account

 ## Requirements